 Susan Snodgrass is a Chicago-based critic and editor.
 Much of her writing is devoted to alternative models of critical practice and art making, whether exploring new genres of public art or contemporary art in Eastern Europe.
-Her blog, In/Site: Reflections on the Art of Place, explores art and urbanism.
+She is a 2018 recipient of a Creative Capital/Andy Warhol Foundation Arts Writers Grant for her blog, In/Site: Reflections on the Art of Place, which explores art and urbanism.
 She has written for both print and online publications for over 30 years, most notably for Art in America, for which she served as a Corresponding Editor (1994–2013), and ARTMargins Online, devoted to contemporary East European art and for whom she is coeditor.
 She has contributed articles to numerous other periodicals, including most recently Textile: Cloth and Culture and The Seen.

 As an editor, she has worked with various organizations, artists, and writers in producing books and catalogs, including Industry of the Ordinary: Sic Transit Gloria Mundi (Chicago Cultural Center, 2012), Anne Wilson: Wind/Rewind/Weave (WhiteWalls, Inc. and the Knoxville Museum of Art, 2010), Barbara Crane: Challenging a Vision (Chicago Cultural Center, 2009), and The Object of Labor: Art, Cloth, and Cultural Production (School of the Art Institute of Chicago and MIT Press, 2007).